 If you don’t have the budget to commission a professional film-maker to shoot your music videos, then follow the lead of singer-songwriter Elena Ramona and do it yourself.
-Ramona taught herself the ropes and is now an accomplished videographer.
+Ramona taught herself how to edit music videos and is now an accomplished videographer.

 She shot the video for her most recent single Neon Lights in a room in her local pub and then edited it at home.
 Here are the results.

 Here are Elena’s ten top tips for editing music videos

 1. There is a wealth of information available online so do your research.
 Look at YouTube tutorials about how to begin editing simple visuals to audio tracks.

 2. Experiment with just a video clip.
 Cut it up, move it around and practice using simple but effective transitions and fonts provided with most video editing software.

 3. Practice with a recorded video and audio of you singing.
 Mute the video and use the audio as your guide.
 This will help you when learning to sync up a video.